LucySuslova/appium-deeplinks/README.md

 # appium-deeplinks

 Demo project how to open deep links across platforms (iOS, Android) using Appium on real devices.
+Based on [appiumpro] article.

 ### How to run
 to run tests against iOS: